cisagov/Malcolm/README.md

 Now that any necessary system configuration changes have been made, the local Malcolm instance will be configured:
 ```
+Malcolm processes will run as UID 1000 and GID 1000.
+Is this OK?
+(Y/n):

 Setting 10g for Elasticsearch and 3g for Logstash.
 Is this OK?
 (Y/n): y

 Restart Malcolm upon system or Docker daemon restart? (y/N): y